oh-lang/oh/wishlist.md

 in both cases, it seems like `0` and `3` are specifying the tag.  but would `one_of[new_id: [X: dbl], other_id: [Y: str]]` be different than `one_of[New_id: [X: dbl], Other_id: [Y: str]]`?...  maybe we just force lowercase.
+TODO: discuss things like `one_of[1, 2, 5, 7]` in case you want only specific instances.

 Enums are by default the smallest standard integral type that holds all values, but they can be signed types (in contrast to masks which are unsigned).